Minstry: Pastoral Leadership

 The Shepherd’s Song

-Today, as we stumble along listening to the dark, opening strains of the music of a new century, have we lost the song of the shepherd?
+Today, as we stumble along listening to the dark, opening strains of the music of a new century, now in its third decade, have we lost the song of the shepherd?
 The pastoral image of a shepherd watching the sheep is so foreign to our urban, suburban and even small town civilizations that the words Jesus said to Peter seem to have no place to take hold in our modern minds.

 - a young pastor means a young church;